MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 ## Use the latest MSAL

 Use the latest MSAL to get the bug fixes and performance improvements.
-[Semantic versioning](https://semver.org/) rules are followed
+[Semantic versioning](https://semver.org/) rules are followed.

 You also want to check if you should use Microsoft Identity Web, a higher level library for web apps and web APIs, which does a lot of what is described below for your.
 See [Choosing a version of MSAL.NET](../getting-started/choosing-msal-dotnet.md), which proposes a decision tree to choose the best solution depending on your platform and constraints.